Music Taste Analysis¶

 The point scatter looks really different every time this runs, because it's stochastic.
 The clusters don't necessarily have sensible interpretations, though you might be able to label a few of them.
 It's good to see some notionally similar pieces ending up near each other.
 You can try this with a subset of these dimensions to try to make the result more interpretable.

 Modifying the parameters of the SVM changes its fit significantly, so I'm not sure this is the best model.
 Gamma too large just clearly overfits the data.
 Gamma too small just makes the decision boundary a boring ellipse.
-Using gamma='scale'
+Using gamma='scale' as the docs recommend is a more interesting middle ground, but still the SVM seems to believe that a great many of the songs I love fall outside the boundary.

 I'll try a different dimensionality reduction technique.
 The original author uses Principle Component Analysis to feed the SVM.